therenotomorrow/leetcode/explore/arrays-and-strings.md

 #### Notes

 Sometimes there will be "three pointers", sometimes the approach with the pointers (1) will not start from 0 or ends with last element.
-Sometimes (2) will uses only with one source.
+Sometimes (2) will use only with one source.
 The basic idea is to use two pointers to traverse the data structure in a specific way to achieve a particular goal efficiently.